 Working with Bureau Veritas

-The Bureau Veritas ChemoAlert kit is backed by an AIHA/ISO: 17025-accredited laboratory, and has everything you need to collect up to 10 samples for up to 14 HDs per sample.
+The Bureau Veritas ChemoAlert kit is backed by an AIHA/ISO: 17025-accredited laboratory, and has everything you need to collect up to 10 samples for up to 19 HDs per sample.
 Chemoalert.com contains prices, technical details and a video on how to perform the sampling consistently.
-Contact us at 1.847.726.3320 for assistance with your sampling plan and with questions about your results.
+Contact us at 1.847.726.3320 for assistance with your sampling plan and for questions about your results.